pribis/yagi/README.md

 I work.
 It was just a simple way to make things a bit easier for me.
 Here's to hoping you find some use for it.

+[NOTE: Use at your own risk.
+This program is covered under the GNU GPL (v3).